 Dr. Levine’s group has shown that ApoE, which is made by macrophages in the lung, binds to low density lipoprotein receptors (LDLR) that are expressed by ciliated airway epithelial cells.
 In doing so, ApoE attenuates airway remodeling (mucous cell metaplasia) and airway hyperreactivity.
 Moreover, he has demonstrated that the administration of a small ApoE mimetic peptide to HDM-challenged mice markedly attenuates the three key pathogenic features of asthma: airway inflammation, airway remodeling, and airway hyperreactivity.

 A clinician-scientist, Dr. Levine supervises a clinical program to study severe asthma and advance promising experimental therapeutics toward patient use.
-He and his colleagues have an ongoing randomized, placebo-controlled, double-blind trial of the medication pioglitazone, a PPARg agonist that is currently used for the treatment of diabetes, to assess its ability to improve the quality of life of patients with severe refractory asthma.
-Click on this link for more information about the Pioglitazone (Actos®) Severe Asthma study.
-They are also beginning a longitudinal study to better understand the progression of severe refractory asthma and its response to treatment.
-Click on this link for more information about our Longitudinal Study of Severe Asthma (188KB).
+He and his colleagues have an ongoing longitudinal study to better understand the progression of severe refractory asthma and its response to treatment.
+They also have a bronchoscopy study that allows them to collect fluid and cells from the lungs of asthmatics so that they can define the role of apolipoprotein pathways in the respiratory system.
 These studies will not only have direct clinical implications, but will also advance the basic side of Dr. Levine’s research program, leading to even further clinical progress and, eventually, the possibility of ensuring that everyone with asthma can manage it simply and effectively.